GigawattDigital/securesilo/README.md

 #### the command line client

-securesilo also includes a command line client that you can use to create and manage ai-generated files.
+securesilo also includes a command line client named `silo` that you can use to create and manage ai-generated files.

 #### API access

-You can also access your securesilo server instance via the securesilo API.
+You can also access your securesilo server instance via your securesilo's API endpoint.
 The securesilo api is compatible with the OpenAI API, so you can use the same tools you use with OpenAI to access your securesilo server instance.

 ## Production deployment